-• Adequate number of eligible patients (at least 150 per practice) determined by prerandomisation practice database search.
+• Adequate number of eligible patients determined by pre-randomisation practice database search.

 Exclusion criteria

 • Unable to provide adequate treatment room space and availability for trial or practice nurse/healthcare assistant to complete HCP training and baseline visits.

 Other considerations

 The PRIMUS study is another study open to recruitment in primary care and relates to diagnosis of LUTS in men.
 However, the PRIMUS study is recruiting incident cases of men with LUTS rather than prevalent.
 Practices can take part in both.
 Patients who are incident cases and participate in PRIMUS will be eligible to participate in TRIUMPH after they have completed their involvement in PRIMUS and have allowed a three month break in between, due to the after effects of the PRIMUS study procedures.